How to write a business plan for a craft beer bar?

 - A business plan is not a one-shot exercise as maintaining it current is the only way to keep visibility on your future cash flows.

-- A business plan has 2 main parts: a financial forecast outlining the funding requirements of your beer bar and the expected growth, profits and cash flows for the next 3 to 5 years; and a written part which gives the reader the information needed to decide if they believe the forecast is achievable.
+- A business plan has 2 main parts: a financial forecast outlining the funding requirements of your craft beer bar and the expected growth, profits and cash flows for the next 3 to 5 years; and a written part which gives the reader the information needed to decide if they believe the forecast is achievable.

-We hope that this in-depth guide met your expectations and that you now have a clear understanding of how to write your beer bar business plan.
+We hope that this in-depth guide met your expectations and that you now have a clear understanding of how to write your craft beer bar business plan.
 Do not hesitate to contact our friendly team if you have questions additional questions we haven't addressed here.

 Also on The Business Plan Shop